enPlace/piano_player/README.md

 #piano_player

 A mini piano player app.
-The piano keys will play a sound and change colors when pressed.
-The user can also press the associated keys on the computer keyboard to play the sounds.
-For sharp keys, hold down the "s" key in conjunction with the note name.
+The piano keys will change colors when pressed.
+When the start button is pressed, the first lyric will be highlighted.
+When the correct key is pressed, the next lyric will be highlighted.
+The reset button returns all lyrics to their original color.